vijaylaxmipb/Inkspire-Insights/README.md

 With an emphasis on delivering a seamless user experience, the goal of this project is to provide a comprehensive platform that serves both visitors and registered users.
-The platform will allow for the development and maintenance of content, present developer profiles, and provide opportunities for interaction.
-The following user stories outline the essential functionalities and the rationale behind them.
+The platform will allow for the development and maintenance of content, present developer profile, and provide opportunities for interaction.
+The following user stories outline the essential functionalities.

 *************************************